antonioag95/FM-DX-Webserver-Plugin-Snow/README.md

 1.  **Download** this repository (Code -> Download ZIP) or the latest release.
 2.  **Extract** the files.
-3. Copy the everything in your **plugin** folder.
-4. Paste it into your FM-DX Webserver plugins directory:
+3. Paste it into your FM-DX Webserver plugins directory:
-5.  **Restart** your webserver and enable the plugin from admin settings.
+4.  **Restart** your webserver and enable the plugin from admin settings.

 ## ⚙️ Configuration